cameronandwilding/CWTest_Behat/README.md

 ./run-behat.sh setup firefox
 ```

+Selenium will launch and run a test.
 You should see `1 scenarios (1 passed)` in the terminal window after 15-20 seconds.

 ##ONBOARDING TO A PROJECT